Advanced Examples

 fmt.Printf("Earth radius: %.1f km\n", solarsystem.Planets.EARTH.RadiusKm)

-JSON, Text, Binary, and Database Storage
+JSON, Text, Binary, YAML, and Database Storage

 The generated enum type implements the:

-• json.Unmarshal and json.Marshal interfaces
+• json.Marshaler and json.Unmarshaler interfaces

 • sql.Scanner and sql.Valuer interfaces